Utimaco General Purpose

 --hsm-slot <number_of_2and_slot> --hsm-password <password_of_2and_slot>

-parameter is the HSM model to be used; use utimaco
+The hsm-model parameter is the HSM model; use utimaco.

 Using the simulator¶

-Utimaco provides a simulator that can be used in lieu of a physical HSM to test your installation.
+Utimaco provides a simulator that can be used instead of a physical HSM to test your installation.
 The simulator is a 32-bit Linux i386 library (it also exists as a Windows binary).

 -